|

 highlights is Sibley’s moving delivery of the Gettysburg Address,

+probably the greatest speech in American history.
 It shows how he had to suffer through the maladroit

 handling of the Union army by Gen. George McClennan (Sven Ruygork, whom